xpdable/cnjoke_bridge/README.md

 #### Monitoring
 Possible to deploy Prometheus and Grafana to monitor the Kind cluster and application performance.
 Possible to deploy synthetic test to health check endpoint.
+More rich and pretty formated logs.
+Possible to investigate metrics in FastAPI.

 #### Performance
 Hard limit on Podman machine resource allocation, and local macos hardware limitation.